 This level of communication allows care to be seamless for mom and baby at all times.
 Our family-centered approach means you and your family remain at the center of care at all times and are an integral part of the team.

-University Hospitals MacDonald Women’s Hospital Labor & Delivery is a Level III Regional Perinatal Center located just steps away from one of the nation’s highest ranked newborn care at Level IV Neonatal Intensive Care Unit (NICU) at UH Rainbow Babies & Children’s Hospital – a distinction that is uniquely ours in the state of Ohio.
+University Hospitals MacDonald Women’s Hospital Labor & Delivery is a Level III Regional Perinatal Center located just steps away from the Level IV Neonatal Intensive Care Unit (NICU) at UH Rainbow Babies & Children’s Hospital.
 This means after your baby is born, he or she will have immediate access to every pediatric subspecialty within the UH Rainbow Babies & Children’s Hospital team.

 Dedicated Nurse to Help Families Navigate Care

 We know that a fetal diagnosis can be overwhelming for you and your family and we are here to help.

 Our compassionate team includes a dedicated nurse navigator who will:

 - Serve as a resource and single point of contact for you and your doctor or midwife during the duration of your care.

 - Coordinate appointments involving multiple specialists and services before, during and after delivery.

 - Provide follow up about test results and outcomes.